AditPradana36/sustainable-streetscape-genai/README.md

 This repository is meant to **share datasets and methods** used for experimenting with generative AI in urban sustainability research.
 By releasing both the **raw street-view baselines** and the **prompting strategies**, we hope to provide a foundation for further exploration of how AI models

+---

+## 📄 Copyright and License

+All Street View images are sourced from **Google Street View** and are subject to Google’s [Terms of Service](https://www.google.com/help/terms_maps/).
+The AI-generated images are produced solely for **academic research and non-commercial purposes** in the context of this study.

+© 2025 Mohammad Raditia Pradana.
+All rights reserved.